abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

 * Part 5 - Association Rule Learning- 14-09-2020
     * Apriori - Completed on 13-09-2020
     * Eclat - Completed on 14-09-2020
-* Part 6 - Reinforcement Learning - Currently pursuing
+* Part 6 - Reinforcement Learning - Completed on 19-09-2020
     * Upper Confidence Bound - Completed on 17-09-2020
+    * Thompson Sampling - Completed on 19-09-2020
-    * Thompson Sampling - Currently pursuing
+* Part 7 - Natural Language Processing - Currently pursuing
 ## Doubts
 * Splitting data into test and training sets -> Why not CV as per andrew NG?
 * Why using same scaler instance on both training and test set in feature scaling? -> Asked on 04-07-2020